cobleg/SolarGARCH/README.md

 - This would have been easy in SAS using the 'by' statement
 - I receive 50+ warnings when I use the 'dynlm' and 'tseries' libraries with 'broom'
 - The output CSV file is an input to a Ventity simulation model: https://ventity.biz/
+- The journey led me deeper into the Tidyverse: https://youtu.be/rz3_FDVt9eg